What Every Brand Needs to Know to Use Color Effectively

 For instance, say you post a #MotivationMonday tip for your followers each week.
-Design one template in Adobe Spark or choose from pre-loaded designs in the app and use the duplicate feature to remix the design over and over with new content.
+Design one template in Adobe Express or choose from pre-loaded designs in the app and use the duplicate feature to remix the design over and over with new content.
 You can do something similar with promotions so that your followers can start recognizing a recurring promotion or feature.
 This will also save you loads of time!

 Check out how some brands and indiviudals use consistency in their social media posts to great effect:

-Yelling Mule, a digital marketing agency based in Boston, uses photo filters in Adobe Spark to establish visual consistency on their Instagram account.
+Yelling Mule, a digital marketing agency based in Boston, uses photo filters in Adobe Express to establish visual consistency on their Instagram account.
 They also use consistent themes and fonts for quotes on Instagram by duplicating the design, which saves time.
 As a marketing agency, Yelling Mule knows it needs to stay in people’s feeds everyday, but as a boutique firm they work as a lean team and need to focus most of their efforts on client work.

 Social media author and speaker Peg Fitzpatrick uses a variety of imagery on her Instagram so her posts feel authentic and true to her personality and not overly produced, but she intersperses graphics that speak to her brand, using vibrant pink hues and adding her logo to posts in many cases.
 You don’t have to shy away from featuring real, everyday images on your social pages, but color and graphics that represent your brand can take your feed to the next level.
 You may notice that most of Peg’s candids even have a pink hue somewhere in the picture.